KrishnenduGhosh/VL/README.md

 # Steps:
 ## 1. Data collection:
 Transcript data for 2581 Lectures present in 68 Courses (39 and 19 related to Computer science and Mathematics domains, respectively) collected from https://nptel.ac.in/course.html.
 These data are collected and stored in 1_Data folder in PDF format.
+Further details of the data is provided in 'Data.md' file.
 ## 2. Preprocessing:
 Transcripts (PDFs) are converted into TXT format and pre-processed by removing spurious data (course metadata).
 The code '1_preprocess.py' converts and preprocesses the data from folder '1_Data' and stores in '2_Text' folder.
 ## 3. Segmentation: